revanwhyy/revanwhyy/README.md

 - 💬 Ask me about anything relaated about cloud computing
 - 📫 How to reach me: zulfianrevandra@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: i like going outdoor activities and i like try new things -->
+- ⚡ Fun fact: I like going outdoor activities and I like try new things

+-->